Cricket pitch: State of the pitch

 A natural pitch with grass longer or more moist than usual is described as a green pitch, green top, or green seamer.

-This favours the bowler over the batter as the ball can be made to behave erratically on longer or wet grass.
-Most club and social cricket is played on pitches that professional cricketers would call green.
+Such surfaces favour the bowler because the ball can move unpredictably off the seam and through the air.

-A sticky wicket – a pitch that has become wet and is subsequently drying out, often rapidly in hot sun – causes the ball to behave erratically, particularly for the slower or spin bowlers.
-However, modern pitches are generally protected from rain and dew before and during games so a sticky pitch is rarely seen in first-class cricket.
-The phrase, however, has retained currency and extended beyond cricket to mean any difficult situation.
+A sticky wicket—a pitch that has become wet and is drying rapidly in hot sun—also causes the ball to behave erratically, particularly assisting slower or spin bowlers.
+Modern first-class pitches are usually protected from rain and dew, so true sticky wickets are now rare.